CSI Prediction Using Diffusion Models: Introduction

 Accurately predicting CSI is a fundamentally challenging problem due to the highly stochastic nature of wireless channels and their complex underlying distributions.
 Future channel states are influenced by a wide range of factors, including multipath fading, user mobility, and environmental dynamics, which together lead to significant uncertainty in CSI evolution.
 Deep learning models such as RNNs and Transformers have shown promising results for time-series forecasting, but they primarily learn a deterministic mapping from historical CSI to future CSI.
 This approach often fails to capture the inherent randomness and multimodality of wireless channel evolution.
 In contrast, recent advances in generative artificial intelligence (AI) have enabled the development of models that learn the full underlying probability distribution of data.
 Among these, diffusion models \cite{NEURIPS2020_4c5bcfec} have achieved state-of-the-art performance in high-dimensional data generation tasks across various modalities.
 By modeling CSI prediction as a probabilistic generative process, diffusion models can naturally account for uncertainty in channel evolution while learning the joint spatiotemporal structure of CSI sequences.

 Motivated by the success of recent advances of diffusion models in modeling complex data distributions and the limitations of RNN- and Transformer-based approaches in CSI prediction, this paper explores the application of diffusion models to the CSI prediction problem.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We propose, for the first time, a diffusion-based framework for CSI prediction.
-The framework offers a flexible design that enables seamless integration of diverse CSI prediction models.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a general generative framework for CSI prediction.
+The framework provides a flexible and modular design that enables seamless integration of diverse CSI prediction models.
 We formulate the CSI prediction task as two components: temporal encoding and generative sampling.
 The temporal encoder extracts latent representations of the channel dynamics, while the diffusion generator produces the next CSI frame conditioned on these latent features.

-\item We explore two inference schemes: AR and sequence-to-sequence (seq2seq).
+\item Within the proposed framework, we explore two inference schemes: AR and sequence-to-sequence (seq2seq).
 The AR strategy recursively predicts future CSI frames, enabling a single trained model to flexibly adapt to arbitrary context lengths and prediction horizons.
 In contrast, the seq2seq scheme enables parallel prediction of multiple future CSI frames in a single pass, albeit with reduced flexibility in handling variable context lengths and prediction horizons.

 \item To reduce complexity for real-time applications, we investigate a simplified design in which the diffusion model directly learns temporal and spatial dependencies without an explicit temporal encoder.
 Furthermore, to enhance sampling efficiency and stability, we adopt the denoising diffusion implicit model (DDIM) \cite{song2022denoisingdiffusionimplicitmodels} scheduling technique.
 Our experiments show that as few as three sampling steps are sufficient to achieve competitive performance.